dhananjaybhaskar/jupyter-solutions/README.md

     pip install git+https://github.com/sswatson/jupyter-solutions
     ```

 2. Make a Jupyter notebook.
-End lines or begin cells with ` # solutions` and ` # worksheet` to make them visible only in the worksheet or solutions version.
+End lines or begin cells with ` # solution` and ` # worksheet` to make them visible only in the worksheet or solutions version.
 Choose a file name that ends in `-master.ipynb`.

 3. Type `python` at the command line and run the following two lines of code: